Battle of the Nijmegen salient: Background

-The German bridgehead on the Island by this time initially encompassed the villages of Elden, Elst, Huissen and Bemmel.
-Elst however was lost on September 25 after several days of bitter street fighting with troops from the 43rd Wessex.
+The German bridgehead on The Island by this time initially encompassed the villages of Elden, Elst, Huissen and Bemmel.
+Elst however was lost on 25 September after several days of bitter street fighting with troops from the 43rd Wessex.
 The following day the Germans then crossed the Rhine in battalion strength and managed to gain a small bridgehead at Randwijk.
 This was only lightly held by 43rd Wessex Reconnaissance troops but on seeing the Germans they were soon reinforced by the Hampshires and Somersets with additional support from tanks of 8th Armoured brigade.
 The British intention was to take out the dyke road near Randwijk which was used by the Germans to ferry the crossings.
 Despite the interference from the Luftwaffe, the British were able to force the Germans out after a final gun battle in the village church - the Hampshires took 150 POW.
 The German bridgehead south of the Nederrijn was effectively destroyed.
-On the same day 69th brigade launched an attack to secure the area in front of them - Bemmel was captured by the 5th East Yorkshire Regiment.
+On the same day, the 69th brigade launched an attack to secure the area in front of them – Bemmel was captured by the 5th East Yorkshire Regiment.
 The following day the Green Howards secured the area of Heuvel, but were unable to take Baal and Haalderen due to the heavily defended brickworks which was able to call in heavy artillery fire including Nebelwerfer fire.

 The German High Command under Generalfeldmarschall Walther Model, in command of Heeresgruppe B, regarded the allied bridgehead north of the Waal River as a severe threat.
-They feared that the allies could still use the area as a springboard to the north to cut off the German Fifteenth Army in the western part of Holland and threaten the plains of North-Western Germany.
+They feared that the Allies could still use the area as a springboard to the north to cut off the German Fifteenth Army in the western part of Holland and threaten the plains of North-Western Germany.
 Hitler, in a special Führer Directive issued on 25 September, had personally ordered the destruction of the allies in the Nijmegen - Arnhem area.
-For Model it was imperative to recapture the ground they had lost in the Betuwe in order to restore the situation by acting quickly, before the allied front had settled.
-Model, therefore ordered Obergruppenführer Wilhelm Bittrich, of II SS-Panzer Corps, to destroy the allies between the Nederrijn and Waal by coordinated armour and infantry attacks from the north and east.
-With 10th SS Panzer Division already engaged on the Island, Bittrich was given the 9th Panzer Division and 116th Panzer Divisions for the counterattack.
-These latter formations were brought up from the critical Aachen sector, where the US 1st Army had penetrated the Westwall defences.
+For Model, it was imperative to recapture the ground they had lost in the Betuwe to restore the situation by acting quickly, before the Allied front had settled.
+Model, therefore ordered Obergruppenführer Wilhelm Bittrich, of II SS-Panzer Corps, to destroy the Allies between the Nederrijn and Waal by coordinated armour and infantry attacks from the north and east.
+With the 10th SS Panzer Division already engaged on The Island, Bittrich was given the 9th Panzer Division and 116th Panzer Divisions for the counterattack.
+These latter formations were brought up from the critical Aachen sector, where the US 1st Army had penetrated the Siegfried Line.
 Upon arrival the 9th Panzer Division took over command of the battlegroups Knaust and Bruhn, ad hoc formations composed of reserve and depot infantry, which previously had engaged the British 1st Airborne.
 The other armoured formation in the Arnhem area, the 9th SS Panzer Hohenstaufen Division was pulled out of the line for a move to Paderborn for a rest and refit.